mapbender/mapbender-documentation/en/book/components.rst

 Mapbender Starter
 *****************
-Mapbender Starter is Symfony2 demo project which uses the Mapbender bundles to showcase a Mapbender3 application.
+Mapbender Starter is Symfony2 demo project which uses the Mapbender bundles to showcase a Mapbender application.

 It contains demo applications which are defined in the mapbender.yml with WMS, WMTS.
 It provides a web interface with authentication which provides the possibility to create applications, create users/groups and build up a service repository.

-Mapbender Starter can be used as a boiler template to start Mapbender3 projects.
+Mapbender Starter can be used as a boiler template to start Mapbender projects.

 External Repositories
 *********************
-You find more code connected to Mapbender3 at GitHub, which is not part of the main project.
-Other providers can offer Bundles for Mapbender3 like the DesktopIntegrationBundle which is provided by `WhereGroup <http://wheregroup.com>`__ and sponsored by customers.
+You find more code connected to Mapbender at GitHub, which is not part of the main project.
+Other providers can offer Bundles for Mapbender like the DesktopIntegrationBundle which is provided by `WhereGroup <http://wheregroup.com>`__ and sponsored by customers.

-WhereGroup offers Bundles for Mapbender3 at: https://github.com/WhereGroup
+WhereGroup offers Bundles for Mapbender at: https://github.com/WhereGroup